-Note: This action is only available to Admin Users.
+Note: This action is only available to Admin Users, or to users in a Permission Set with the appropriate permissions enabled.

 You can easily import data to Pipedrive from XLS, XLSX and CSV spreadsheet files, allowing you to import Deals, Organizations, People, Notes, and Activities all at the same time!